narongchai190/flutter_emergency/README.md

 ### 🔥 Emergency Flutter

-Emergency mobile application for fast response built with Flutter
+Emergency mobile application for fast response built with Flutter which uses flutter_sms and geolocator plugins to send messages to responders and determine the location of the sender.

 ### 🤘 Getting Started